-- Recommends hand augers be used to drill the screws----25 going down, 25 going across---- from the top down as heavy machinery can damage the coastal bank.
-Attny Panos asked "Where is the information that it's not going to effect the Coastal Bank?" - Commissioner Chair Kent agrees it is an over intensification of the use of this property - Eden Reiner asked "What is the distance between the edge of the house and the coastal bank?
-Engineer Capachietti: "15 feet" - Colleen asked "Is the work (to place the stairs) irreparably harming the Coastal bank?"
-Peter White responded "this is the least disruptive system for anchoring docks and piers" - Mark; "What happens if there's a crack and it's not going to hold?" with Kristen noting significant erosion already happening on the northerly end of the retaining wall.
-Tony showed photos of 11⁄2 inch diameter "minimally intrusive" screws that will be capped and Peter stated "you drive these into the ground until they stop" - Skylar recommended stairs descend straight which would alleviate the number of anchors and the Property's Engineers responded "I think we can accommodate that."
+Recommends hand augers be used to drill the screws from the top down as heavy machinery can damage the coastal bank.

+- Reiner asked "What is the distance between the edge of the house and the coastal bank?
+Engineer Capachietti: "15 feet" - Collins asked "Is the work (to place the stairs) irreparably harming the Coastal bank?"
+Peter White responded "this is the least disruptive system for anchoring docks and piers" - Patek asked "What happens if there's a crack and it's not going to hold?"
+Tony showed photos of 1 1⁄2 inch diameter "minimally intrusive" screws that will be capped and Peter stated "you drive these into the ground until they stop" - Tibbits recommended stairs descend straight which would alleviate the number of anchors and the Property's Engineers responded "I think we can accommodate that."